Lesotho Country Commercial Guide

 For more information on AGOA visit: https://agoa.info/

 Cotonou Agreement - Lesotho is part of the African Caribbean Pacific (ACP) – European Union (EU) Partnership Agreement, which grants non-reciprocal preferential access to the EU market for some ACP products.
-The country is classified as the least developed country under the Cotonou Agreement and its status is enhanced by the EU’s Everything But Arms (EBA) initiative.
+The country is classified as a least developed country under the Cotonou Agreement and its status is enhanced by the EU’s Everything But Arms (EBA) initiative.
 Under this initiative, Lesotho enjoys quota- and duty-free access to the EU market for everything except arms.
-In addition, Lesotho has recently initiated an Interim Economic Partnership Agreement with EU which will give it significantly improved access to the EU.
+In addition, Lesotho has recently initiated an Interim Economic Partnership Agreement (EPA) with EU which will give it significantly improved access to the EU.
+Lesotho is the first least developed country to sign a free trade agreement with European Free Trade Association (EFTA) which enhances trade relations between Lesotho and Iceland, Liechtenstein, Norway, and Switzerland.

 African Continental Free Trade Area (AfCFTA) – Lesotho ratified the African Continental Free Trade Area declaration.
-AfCFTA main objective is to create a single continental market for goods and services, with free movement of business persons and investments, in order to pave the way for the establishment of the Continental Customs Union and the African Customs Union.
+AfCFTA main objective is to create a single continental market for goods and services, with free movement of businesspersons and investments, to pave the way for the establishment of the Continental Customs Union and the African Customs Union.
 For more information of AfCFTA please visit: HTTPs://au.int

 https://investmentpolicy.unctad.org/international-investment-agreements/countries/117/lesotho